 Right now, she works full time as a behavioral therapist; works part time as a care provider for children with special needs; manages the time needed to support her three minor children in football, volleyball, choir; and still makes sure that everyone gets home from school, does homework, gets fed and gets nurtured.

-“I’m always ‘on’.
+She loves the outdoors, stays active and when she describes herself, says, “I’m always ‘on’.
 It’s hard for me to just sit still and settle down at the end of the day.
 It drives my husband crazy”

 When I look at Verity, I see a woman who has been very successful in her life’s endeavors.
 I see someone who moves about with intentionality.
 I see an action and goal-oriented person.
 I see a multi-tasker and a woman who effectively manages 4 people’s lives.
 On some levels, I even see that she’s an overachiever.
 But, in Verity, the image of ADHD is one thing that I don’t see.